There may be other brand names for this medicine.

 - This medicine may be used on the outer anal area, or placed just inside your rectum.
 Ask your doctor if you are not sure where you should use the medicine.

-- Wash your hands with soap and water before and after using this medicine.
+- Wash your hands with soap and water before and after you use this medicine.
 When possible, clean your anal area and gently dry the area before you apply the medicine.

 - Apply this medicine around your anal area up to 4 times daily.
 It is best to use this medicine in the morning, after a bowel movement, or before you go to bed.

 - To apply the cream inside your rectum, attach the applicator tip to the medicine tube.
 To make the applicator easier to insert, you may coat it with a lubricating gel such as K-Y® Jelly.
 Insert the tip gently into your rectum and squeeze the tube to release the cream.
 Then apply a small amount of cream to the outside of your anal area.

 - Wash the applicator with soap and water, and put the protective cap back on.

 - Missed dose: Apply a dose as soon as you can.
 If it is almost time for your next dose, wait until then and apply a regular dose.
 Do not apply extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.